Phase gates galore

 \end{bmatrix}

-The first version is more common in the quantum information science community, but the second one is sometimes more convenient to use, as it has determinant 1, and hence belongs to the group \mathrm{SU}(2).
+The first version is more common in the quantum information science community, but the second one is sometimes more convenient to use, as it has determinant 1, and hence belongs to a group called \mathrm{SU}(2).

-The remaining gate (Z) is arguably the most important specific phase gate, since it is one of the Pauli operators, which we will now discuss.
+The remaining gate, the phase-flip Z, is arguably the most important specific phase gate, since it is one of the Pauli operators, which we will now discuss.